 - No aggression in the last six months.

-Intervention Services provides substance abuse intervention services for adults 18 years and older in Pinellas, Pasco, and Hillsborough Counties who present with risk factors for substance misuse.
-This in-home program provides individualized screening, assessment, and intervention through education, short-term problem solving, advocacy, referral, and follow-up to reduce risk factors and the need for more extensive treatment.
+Prevention and Intervention Services provide substance abuse services for adults in Pinellas, Pasco, and Hillsborough counties.
+We offer presentations focusing on the prevention of substance abuse and increasing healthy behaviors in our communities.
+For individuals who present with risk factors for substance misuse, we provide in- home services for individualized screening, assessment, and intervention through education, short-term problem solving, advocacy, referral, and follow-up to reduce risk factors and the need for more extensive treatment.

 Alcohol/Substance Abuse Warning Signs